michellejm/mapping_arch_urban_hums/Tutorials/03CensusData.md

 ![Census Tracts](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/03_Joining_Tables_and_Census_Data/02_Census_Tracts.png)

+-To download the census tracts boundaries for New York State go [here](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) and choose `2015` and `Census Tracts` and then `New York` and download.

 Once we have the 'empty' geography boundaries for the census tracts we need to download the actual data.
 For this we will use the [American FactFinder](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) which is one of the portals where you can download census data.

 Once you are on the American FactFinder website, click on the `ADVANCED SEARCH` tab.
 Here we will search for the data at multiple levels: